aceliwang/potatopsych/Practice - PsychScene Videos.md

 ### MEQ 14.3 Patient is under a therapist and has a behavioural management plan in place - he is rewarded when 'good'.
 When behaving badly privilege is taken away.
 However, this is not working.
 Carer asks why is the behaviour management not working and how else can they manage?

+> Structure:
+> - Not working
+>   - Patient factors
+>   - Carer factors
+>   - Systemic factors
+> - How to manage: as above

+- Patient factors
+  - Patient is not accurately diagnosed
+  - Underlying neurodevelopmental disorder impairing learning of behaviours
+  - Disruptive mood dysregulation disorder resulting in baseline irritability that is unable to be managed
+- Carer factors
+  - Countertransference against patient due to
+  -

 ## MEQ 15